Shadows of Giants: Constraints on Stupendously Large Black Holes from Negative Sources against the Cosmic Microwave Background: Resultant limits on SLAB densities

-I use the microwave point source surveys listed in Table~\ref{table:MicrowaveSourceData} to set upper limits on the abundance of SLABs, assuming the net flux is dominated by the shadows.
-The \emph{Planck} catalog of compact sources covers much to all of the sky depending on frequency and thus can be used to rule out the largest SLABs \citep{Planck16}.
-The other two use the more sensitive South Pole Telescope, which images smaller regions of the sky to greater depths \citep{Everett20,Archipley25}.
+} I use the \editOne{radio and} microwave point source surveys listed in Table~\ref{table:MicrowaveSourceData} to set upper limits on the abundance of SLABs, assuming the net flux is dominated by the shadows.
+The \emph{Planck} catalog of compact sources covers much to all of the sky \editOne{in the lower frequency bands} and thus can be used to rule out the largest SLABs \citep{Planck16}. \editOne{The in-progress VLASS survey at the VLA also covers most of the sky, reaching milliJansky flux densities, but is conducted at 3 GHz, where the Rayleigh-Jeans tail suppresses the shadow negative flux.} The other two use the more sensitive South Pole Telescope, which images smaller regions of the sky to greater depths \citep{Everett20,Archipley25}.
 This is the trade-off: a deeper survey requires more integration time and covers less of the sky, allowing it to be sensitive to smaller shadows in its field (smaller SLAB masses) but potentially missing the majority of shadows (allowing higher SLAB densities).

 Two basic models of SLAB growth are considered: (1) the SLAB does not grow at all since the surface of last scattering and (2) self-similar growth with $\MBH(z) = \MBH(0) / (1 + z)$ as in the B85 evolution.
 The latter ignores the quenching of accretion by the accelerating expansion in our dark energy epoch, but as argued previously, this inhibition only occurs very recently.